Altruism

 The easy starting point is altruistic behaviour directed towards our own offspring or close relatives.
 They share many of our own genes, so to help them is also helping our own genes survive.
 And that is what it is all about.

-This explains selfless ants, and an amount of human behaviour.
+This explains selfless ants, and some human behaviour.
 But it does not explain why people give to charities to help people they will never meet, or risk their lives for the sake of strangers.

 Reciprocity